Heterosynaptic plasticity: Dopaminergic synapses

-Heterosynaptic plasticity is not solely restricted to serotonin.
-Dopamine has also been shown to act in a neuro modulatory fashion.
-Much like the serotonin receptors in Aplysia, dopamine receptors are G-protein-coupled receptors that activate cAMP production.
+Heterosynaptic plasticity is not restricted to serotonin or just a few neuromodulators.
+In fact, many modulators exist including neuropeptides, cannabinoids, and nitric oxide.
+Dopamine in particular has also been shown to act in a neuromodulatory fashion.
+Much like the serotonin receptors in Aplysia, dopamine receptors are G-protein-coupled receptors that activate cyclic AMP (cAMP) production.
 This process, however, is important for the storage of memories in mammals, while serotonin's occurs in invertebrates.
-Within dopaminergic and GABAergic terminals, the neuromodulator dopamine is released via heterosynaptic plasticity.
-Commonly, this plasticity leads to long-term depression, LTD, mediated by dopamine D1 class receptors.
-These receptors' activation is required to create LTD and modulate its magnitude.
-Further research on dopamine's role in neuromodulation is also underway.
-Experiments performed at the University of Pittsburgh looked at the parallel projects of dopaminergic and GABAergic terminals from the ventral tegmental area to the nucleus accumbens core (NAcCo) in rats.
-Within these parallel projections, scientists discovered that the release of dopamine heterosynaptically triggers LTD at these synapses.
+Within dopaminergic and GABAergic terminals, the neuromodulator dopamine is released from an interneuron altering synapse efficacy on neurons via heterosynaptic plasticity.
+Commonly, this plasticity can lead to long-term depression, LTD, mediated by dopamine D1 class receptors.
+The activation of these receptors is required to create LTD and modulate its magnitude, creating decreased synapse efficacy.
+Further research on dopamine's role in neuromodulation, across different modulators is underway.
+Experiments performed at the University of Pittsburgh investigated the parallel projects of dopaminergic and GABAergic terminals from the ventral tegmental area to the nucleus accumbens core (NAcCo) in rats, discovering the release of dopamine heterosynaptically triggers LTD at these synapses.
 Concluding, dopamine is not just a neuromodulator but can also trigger synaptic plasticity independently in neurons.
-Therefore, heterosynaptic dopamine signaling in mammals can be best represented by dopamine's biological functions of mediating, as well as independently triggering, changes in synaptic plasticity.
+Therefore, heterosynaptic dopamine signaling in mammals can be best represented by dopamine's biological functions of mediating, as well as independently triggering, changes in synaptic plasticity, creating various biological effects.